fardjad/node-interactive-commander/README.md

 ### Interactive options for the root command

 Interactive options are not supported for the root command.
-However, you can mark a subcommand as the default command to achieve a similar effect.
+However, you can mark a subcommand as the default command to achieve a similar effect:

 ```typescript
 import { InteractiveCommand } from "interactive-commander";